AlCalzone/jsonl-db/README.md

 | `intervalMinChanges` | 1 | Configure the minimum count of changes for auto-compression based on time |
 | `onClose` | `false` | Compress when closing the DB |
 | `onOpen` | `false` | Compress after opening the DB |

+### Keeping track of timestamps

+The DB can automatically keep track of the last time a key was accessed or modified.
+To do so, set the `enableTimestamps` option to `true`.
+Every `set` call will update the timestamp of a value, which can be retrieved using `getTimestamp(key)`.

 ### Import / Export